Nooneokf/temp-mail/public/blog/new-evolution-of-temp-mail.md

 *   **12-Hour Storage:** Emails are automatically and permanently purged after 12 hours.
 *   **No Attachments:** For maximum speed and security, attachments are not processed.
 You'll be notified if an email contains one.

-### 2. WYI Free User: More Power, Still Free
+### 2. Discord Free User: More Power, Still Free
-By logging in with your free [whatsyour.info](https://whatsyour.info) account, you unlock a new level of functionality designed for regular use.
+By logging in with your free [Discord](https://discord.com) account, you unlock a new level of functionality designed for regular use.
 *   **1MB Attachment Support:** Receive small files, QR codes, and documents.
 *   **Customizable Inboxes:** You can now edit your email address prefix.
 *   **Expanded History:** Your inbox now holds up to 10 emails.